harithaharry001/ghostcart-frontend/SYSTEM_DIAGRAM.md

 ---

-**GhostCart** - Demonstrating the future of AI-powered autonomous payments with AP2 Protocol
+**Strands AP2 Payment Agent** - Demonstrating the future of AI-powered autonomous payments with AP2 Protocol